 Key takeaways:

-• Before deciding which features to implement, financial institutions should thoroughly understand their audience, analyze market trends and competitors, and prioritize features using proven frameworks.
+- Before deciding which features to implement, analyze target audience, study market trends and competitors, and use proven prioritization frameworks.

 Must-have mobile banking app features

 In the age of digital natives, customer experience is of paramount importance—it has become the heart of every mobile banking app.
-While good experience can increase customer retention and loyalty, driving growth, the poor one can have the opposite effect.
+While a good experience can increase customer retention and loyalty, driving growth, a poor one can have the opposite effect.

 When developing mobile banking apps, financial institutions have to understand the needs, preferences, and behaviors of both new and existing customers.